yeovil at war

 Courtesy of

-Sharon Pickford
+Paul Pickford

 This photograph dates to 1952 (when the film "Red Skies of Montana" was released).
-Sharon noted "This is the additional building the Fire Brigade used near the car park in Petters Way.
+Paul noted "This is the additional building the Fire Brigade used near the car park in Petters Way.
 The building was situated at the bottom of the market site at the top of Petters Way facing out onto South Street.
 It was most likely constructed during the Second World War by members of the National Fire Service (NFS) to house the additional appliances that were stationed at Yeovil at the time.
 The appliance on the left is a Dennis F7 and was one of the first new Fire Engines delivered to the newly formed brigade.
 The one on the right is a wartime Austin 60Ft hand operated Turntable Ladder which remained in Service at Yeovil until 1971."

 The signatures on the reverse of the above photograph.